mktg/browser-privacy/README.md

 Links to web browser privacy and hardening resources, as well as browser fingerprinting and identification developer tools.
-Private and state organizations monitor and record your online activities, so do google, bing, yanded, yahoo, baidu, facebook, and a million others.
-These are useful resources I've come across while making lots of, err, accounts.

-This list will mostly focus on browsers, browser configs and browser fingerprinting.
-[Tor](https://www.torproject.org/projects/torbrowser.html.en) [resources](https://www.torproject.org/projects/projects.html.en) [intentionally](http://the-hidden-wiki.com/) [omitted](http://the-hidden-wiki.com/).

 ## Alternative Browsers ##